MohammadYusufDotCom/DevOps-Notes/how to add proxy in docker.md

-# how to add squid proxy in docker
+# How to add squid proxy in docker

 ### Step 1: Configure Docker to Use the Proxy
 -> Create or edit Docker's systemd service drop-in directory to set proxy settings.